-At 1:00 PM on January 12, 2025, my father called me to say that my grandfather had suddenly passed away at home that afternoon.
+At 1:00 PM on January 12, 2025, my father called me to say that my grandpa had suddenly passed away at home that afternoon.

-My grandfather was a top student in his youth.
-In the late 1950s, he was admitted to the Beijing Institute of Geology (the predecessor of China University of Geosciences), majoring in mechanical engineering.
-At that time, the Beijing Institute of Geology was a prestigious university that produced many talents.
+When my grandpa was young, he was a top student.
+In the late 1950s, he was admitted to Beijing Geological Institute (the predecessor of China University of Geosciences) to study mechanical engineering.
+At that time, Beijing Geological Institute was a prestigious university that produced many talents.
 Premier Wen was his junior, and “Father of Chang’e” Ouyang Ziyuan was his senior.
-Of course, my grandfather was far from being an outstanding alumnus of the Beijing Institute of Geology.
+Of course, my grandpa was far from being an outstanding alumnus of Beijing Geological Institute.
 In his junior year, the Sino-Soviet split occurred, and all Soviet experts withdrew, leaving no one to teach.
-In his senior year, my grandfather joined the Institute of Geography of the Chinese Academy of Sciences and became an ordinary geologist.
+In his senior year, grandpa joined the Institute of Geography of the Chinese Academy of Sciences and became an ordinary geologist.

-Although my grandfather’s position was not fieldwork, mainly conducting research in the lab, he often had to travel across the country for geological surveys.
-Geological surveys were not tourism; living rough was the norm.
-Transportation was not developed at that time, and just taking a green train to the destination could take several days.
-The places he went to were mostly uninhabited (places with many people didn’t need exploration), with wild mountains and waters.
+Although grandpa’s position was not fieldwork, mainly conducting research in the lab, he often had to travel across the country for geological exploration.
+Geological exploration was not tourism; living rough was the norm.
+Transportation was not developed back then, and just taking a green train to the destination took several days.
+The places he went to were remote (places with many people didn’t need exploration), with wild mountains and waters.
 It was not uncommon to encounter wild animals while camping in the wild or geological disasters halfway up the mountain.
-There were no mobile phones or GPS back then, and if you got lost, you might end up staying in the mountains.
+There were no mobile phones or GPS back then; if you got lost, you might end up staying in the mountains.

-My grandfather and grandmother were introduced by their families for marriage.
-After getting married, my grandfather still had to work in Beijing, coming home once every month or two.
-At that time, it was still a green train, and it took 7 hours just on the train from Shijiazhuang to Beijing, which was quite tiring.
+Grandpa and grandma were introduced to each other for marriage.
+After getting married, grandpa still had to work in Beijing, coming home once every month or two.
+At that time, it was still a green train, and it took 7 hours just on the train from Shijiazhuang to Beijing, which was quite exhausting.

-My grandfather was the only son in his family, and his parents felt he should come back to accompany the family earlier, so they had him transferred from Beijing to Shijiazhuang to work at the Hebei Provincial Bureau of Geology and Mineral Resources.
-In Shijiazhuang, my grandfather gradually left the front line of scientific research and turned to administrative work.
+My grandpa was the only son in his family, and his parents felt he should come back earlier to accompany the family, so they had grandpa transferred back to Shijiazhuang to work at the Hebei Provincial Bureau of Geology and Mineral Resources.
+In Shijiazhuang, grandpa gradually moved away from the front line of scientific research and shifted to administrative work.

-My grandfather had a deep affection for his workplace.
-Even after retirement, although the bureau arranged for everyone to buy better elevator apartments, he insisted on living in the old house behind the unit.
+Grandpa had deep feelings for his workplace.
+After retirement, even though the bureau arranged for everyone to buy better elevator apartments, grandpa insisted on living in the old house behind the unit.
 The old house had no elevator and was on the fifth floor.
-My grandfather said his legs were good, and he was willing to climb the stairs every day.
-But in recent years, his legs were not good, and he couldn’t go downstairs, so he had to stay at home.
+Grandpa said his legs were good, and he was willing to climb the stairs every day.
+But in recent years, grandpa’s legs were not good, and he couldn’t go downstairs, so he had to stay at home.

-The clock in my grandparents' house was issued by my grandfather's unit and has been running for over twenty yearsThe clock in my grandparents' house was issued by my grandfather's unit and has been running for over twenty years
+The clock at grandpa and grandma's house was issued by grandpa's unit and has been running for over twenty yearsThe clock at grandpa and grandma's house was issued by grandpa's unit and has been running for over twenty years

 Online Tour of Hebei Geological Museum